timberyard/spruce/README.md

   |   |-- somedependecy.py
   |   |-- ...
 ```
-Let's start with the dummytest.conf, it's a simple xml-file, .conf is just for easier handling:
+Let's start with the ***dummytest*.conf**, it's a simple xml-file, .conf is just for easier handling:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>